n3pt7un/VirtualeUniBOt/README.md

 !!! _This script is made by a student and is in no way affiliated to UniBo.
 It requires valid student credential for each run._!!!

 ## Features
--Manual login process: requires manual login on each run.
+- Manual login process: requires manual login on each run.
 Support for session recovery and automated login to come soon.
--File Downloads: Automatically downloads common file types such as .pdf, .docx, .xlsx, .txt, .py, etc.
+- File Downloads: Automatically downloads common file types such as .pdf, .docx, .xlsx, .txt, .py, etc.
--Folder Downloads: Handles the detection and downloading of folders.
+- Folder Downloads: Handles the detection and downloading of folders.

--Organized Structure: Creates a new folder named after the course and moves all downloaded files into that folder.
+- Organized Structure: Creates a new folder named after the course and moves all downloaded files into that folder.

--Error Handling: Robust error handling for failed downloads or navigation issues.
+- Error Handling: Robust error handling for failed downloads or navigation issues.

 ## Prerequisites
--Python 3.6+
+- Python 3.6+
--Selenium WebDriver: Ensure that you have the Chrome WebDriver installed on your machine.
+- Selenium WebDriver: Ensure that you have the Chrome WebDriver installed on your machine.
 You can download it here.

 ## Installation
 Clone this repository or download the script.

 Install the required Python packages:
-`bash
+`
 pip install -r requirements.txt`

 Ensure you have Chrome installed and WebDriver configured on your system.

 ## Usage